SFULibrary/islandora_datastream_crud/README.md

 * a PHP script that appends an element/fragment to a set of XML files
 * a shell script that adds a label/watermark to a set of image files
 * a PHP script that converts JPEG2000 files from those extracted from CONTENTdm to ones usable in Islandora
+* a PHP script that performs search and replace on a directory of files

 You may not find a use for these three scripts, but they illustrate the kinds of things you may want to do to datastream files.